bodou-parking/.github/profile/README.md

 The system consists of:

--   Client app: Cross-platform parking app for drivers including WeChat mini program
+-   Client app: Cross-platform parking app for drivers
 -   Management platform: Web dashboard for parking managers
 -   Backend service: Handles business logic and data
 -   Monitoring system: Tracks metrics and issues for devops